 performer at the Association of Concert Bands national convention in Poughkeepsie

 NY.
 With the RCB he has produced two compact discs: "Organic Band" with organist

 David Fedor, and "Celebrations" featuring the music of composer Michael Valenti.

 Dr. Wilhjelm is currently the New Jersey State Chair for the National Band Association,

-the state membership chair for the Association of Concert Bands, and member of the
+on the Board of Directors of the Association of Concert Bands, and member of the

 selection committee for the Sudler Silver Scroll, the nation's top honor for community